Obsidian: Americas

 Pre-Columbian Mesoamericans' use of obsidian was extensive and sophisticated; including carved and worked obsidian for tools and decorative objects.
 Mesoamericans made use of a variety of weapons using obsidian, such as macuahuitl, a type of sword with obsidian blades lining a wooden shaft, or the tepoztopilli, a polearm with a leaf or spade shaped wooden head lined with blades in a similar manner.
-Spanish sources describe these weapons as being able kill and inflicting terrible injuries.
+Spanish sources describe these weapons as being able to kill and inflict terrible injuries.

 Obsidian mirrors were used by some Aztec priests to conjure visions and make prophecies.
 They were connected with Tezcatlipoca, god of obsidian and sorcery, whose name can be translated from the Nahuatl language as 'Smoking Mirror'.

 In Chile obsidian tools from Chaitén Volcano have been found as far away as in Chan-Chan 400 km north of the volcano, and also in sites 400 km south of it.

 Oceania

 The Lapita culture, active across a large area of the Pacific Ocean around 1000 BC, made widespread use of obsidian tools and engaged in long distance obsidian trading.
 The complexity of the production technique for these tools, and the care taken in their storage, may indicate that beyond their practical use they were associated with prestige or high status.

-Obsidian was also used on Rapa Nui (Easter Island) for edged tools such as Mataia and the pupils of the eyes of their Moai (statues), which were encircled by rings of bird bone.
+Obsidian was also used on Rapa Nui (Easter Island) for edged tools such as mataia and the pupils of the eyes of their Moai (statues), which were encircled by rings of bird bone.
 Obsidian was used to inscribe the Rongorongo glyphs.